 On a property that is 15 acres or larger, there is a lot more upkeep to deal with than with a traditional homestead.
 Even the most stalwart do-it-yourself type is going to struggle in most cases when dealing with this much work.

 It’s simply not feasible to plan to tackle this much work on your own unless you have access to heavy equipment, and the training necessary to safely operate that equipment.
 Attempting to take on this much work on your own without heavy equipment will leave you exhausted and frustrated.
 Attempting to operate heavy equipment if you aren’t properly trained is dangerous.

-This is why hiring a professional is your best option.
+This is why hiring a professional, especially for land clearing, is your best option.
 Think of it this way, you will likely only need to hire a professional on special occasions.
 This includes during new construction or when dealing with damage.

 Other than that, if your landscape was properly planned and executed, it should be able to stand up to most normal weather conditions without serious problems.
 While there will be outliers, such as major storms, for the most part you won’t need to hire a professional for your day-to-day needs.
 So, be proactive.
 Hire a professional to survey your homestead and give you their opinion on any problem areas, and take action before those potential problems become real problems.